-Endowed by the generosity of Dr. and Mrs. David & Victoria Chang, the Chang Humanitarian Award is given out yearly to a sight-giver who has gone beyond the expected in the field of cataract blindness.
-The Chang Humanitarian Award highlights unseen superstars of humanitarian eye care- the sight-givers who have dedicated lifetimes to helping individual patients and to changing the world.
+Endowed by the generosity from David & Victoria Chang, Chang-Crandall Humanitarian Award is made annually to recognize the life's work of those who inspire excellence in the field of global cataract surgery.
+The Award highlights unseen superstars of humanitarian eye care- the sight-givers who have dedicated lifetimes to helping individual patients and to changing the world.

 Young Eye Surgeons International Service Grant